 The Department of Art History at Sussex is a dynamic, friendly group of students, faculty and support staff.
-We have a long-standing reputation for innovative and interdisciplinary research and we offer a range of courses that aim to challenge you, lead you to think critically, and engage you with the primary medium of our discipline: the object of art.
+We have a long-standing reputation for innovative and interdisciplinary research.
+We offer a range of courses that aim to challenge you, lead you to think critically, and engage you with works of art.

-We believe that art history matters because in studying the art of a culture, you study all the aspects of that place and time, from its social life and history to its technologies and skills, economics and beliefs.
-Understanding how images work is central to understanding how the world is portrayed and so perceived.
+We believe that Art History matters because in studying the art of a culture, you study all the aspects of that place and time, from its social life and history to its technologies and skills, its economic system to its religious beliefs.
+Understanding how images work is central to understanding how the world is portrayed and perceived.

 The art history lab is the centre of the department.
 It provides a space for undergraduates and postgraduates to consult catalogues, scan images and work both together and individually on projects.
 We also have a lively group of doctoral students who work on a range of topics.

-The Department is highly-rated and well-respected internationally and nationally, in terms of both our research and our teaching.
-In the latest National Student Survey (NSS) our students rated our teaching first among the Russell and 94 Groups of universities.
-Art History at Sussex was rated in 3rd in the UK in the 2008 Research and Assessment Exercise (RAE); we ranked 2nd in the UK in 4* world-leading research.
+The Department has an international reputation for our research and our teaching.
+In the latest National Student Survey (NSS), our students rated our teaching first among the Russell and 94 Groups of universities.
+Art History at Sussex was rated in 3rd in the UK in the 2008 Research and Assessment Exercise (RAE).
+We ranked 2nd in the UK for 4* world-leading research.